WHAT TO SEE AT TEGUISE OLD TOWN? WHEN IS THE MARKET AT TEGUISE? IS TEGUISE WORTH A VISIT DURING A TRIP TO LANZAROTE?

 Teguise was the former capital of Lanzarote until 1852.
 The town lost its statue to Arrecife the current capital of Lanzarote.
 Today, Teguise has 10,000 inhabitants.
 The town was founded in the 14th century by Bethencourt, a Frenchman from Normandy, who named it after his wife, Teguise.

 The city is peaceful and welcoming.
-Its pretty alleys make you want to explore every little corners of this town.
+Its pretty alleys make you want to explore every little corner of this town.
 At least, for us, we completely fell in love with Teguise.
 It is one of the best things to see in Lanzarote.

 Best things to do in Teguise, Lanzarote